 All Conservative MPs get one vote (in favour of or against the leader staying on), and the leader stays on if they win a simple majority of the votes.
 In such a scenario, 12 months would have to go by before another no confidence vote could be called.

-Were they to lose the vote, the party leader would have to resign and a leadership election would be triggered.
+Were a Conservative leader to lose the vote, they would have to resign and a leadership election would be triggered.
 The resigning leader can’t stand in that election.
 The winner would become the new leader of the Conservative party and, as they are currently in government, also Prime Minister of the UK.